wilsonmar/LoadRunner/WT3_PerfTest_S01_WJS1250_v04/README.md

 Technologies such as this requires some explaination.

-The script here is explained in a hands-on learning context in our 2-day classes at StarEast and StarWest as well as on-line.
+The script here is explained in a hands-on learning context on-line and in our 2-day classes at StarEast and StarWest conferences in Disneyworld and Disneyland.

 Contact me on Skype (wilsonmar4) or the <a target="_blank" href="https://gitter.im/wilsonmar/LoadRunner/">